Prof-it/voice_chatbot/README.md

 # VoiceMedi AI 🩺🤖
-This is a forked repo for the purpose of publication to distinguish from the original repo done for the thesis.
+**This repo is a fork for publication, to distinguish it from the original thesis repo.**
-Any code changes after the thesis is done here.
+**Any code changes after the thesis is done here.**

 *An Edge-AI Chatbot for Symptom Extraction and Appointment Pre-Fill*